ArielTEP/SpaceApps2020/README.md

 **Goal:** Showcase both existing, as well as next generation/theoretical, breakthrough spacecraft propulsion in an engaging way.

-The propulsion systems to be considered are:
+Propulsion systems taken from the NASA challenge description:
-1. rocket engine - ariel
+1. Rocket engine
-2. nuclear propulsion - carlos
+2. Nuclear propulsion
-3. solar sails - leo
+3. Solar sails
-4. ion engines - ariel
+4. Ion engines
-5. warp drives - carlos
+5. Warp drives
-6. antimateria - leo

 ## Minigaming concept

 The application will be divided in 3 minigames that, together, will tell how a journey is starting from designing and making your own spacecraft from scratch to travelling accross the universe trying to survive.

 Some considerations:
-* Hacer cada minijuego modular en cuanto a los sistemas de propulsion.
-La idea es que cuando cada quien haga su minijuego, se enfoque en implementar sus 2 sistemas de propulsión pero que quede modular para que el sábado/domingo los otros puedan agregar sus sistemas de propulsión rápido en todos los minijuegos.
-* El sistema de propulsión sobre el que se va a basar la historia será aleatorio y se determinará al inicio.
+* When the application loads, a random propulson system is automatically selected.
+* That will be the system in which the next three minigames will be based on.

 **Minigame 1.
-Sketch your propulsion system - 1 minute**
+Sketch your propulsion system - Do it quickly!**

-*Dar una explicacion de cada sistema.*

-1. Mostrar imagenes al usuario para dibujar.
-2. Medir que tan preciso fue su dibujo, si fue bueno, su puntaje sube.
-3. Al enviar el dibujo al servidor, termina el juego y acumula puntos para el siguiente.

-*Las piezas dibujadas en este minijuego seran utilizadas en el siguiente.*
+*The purpose here is to understan the componenet that make each propulsion system unique*

+1. Display an image to the player so they can sketch it.
+2. The higher the similiraty of your sketch to the presented part, the higher the score.
+3. Once you are done with the sequence of sketches, the game will take you to Minigame 2.

+*The pieces drawn in Minigame 1 will be used on Minigame 2*

 **Minigame 2.
-Ensabla tu spacecraft - 1 minute**
+Equip your spacecraft - 1 minute**
-1. El usuario elige las piezas de un contenedor (drag n drop).
-2. Mostrar lo que tiene que "cocinar" el usuario con las piezas dadas en los contenedores.
-3. Tendrá que crear su spacecraft en el menor tiempo posible.
-4. A medida que pase el tiempo, el score va decrementando.
-5. Mostrar a los usuarios las condiciones fisicas a las que se va a enfrentar su nave para que la diseñe a la medida o lo mejor posible.

-*La nave construida en este minijuego sera utilizada en el siguiente y ultimo minijuego.*
+1. The player will pick the pieces drawn earlier from the a conveyor band (drag and drop).
+2. Show what the player needs to pick
+3. The less time taken dragging and dropping the right pick, the higher the score.
+4. Careful!
+If you pick wrong, 50pts are substracted from your score.
+5. Additionaly, if you choose right, 50 pts added.

+*The spacecraft equiped in this minigame will be used to play the last minigame!*

 **Minigame 3.
-Carrera espacial**
-1. Backaground del mapa: Imagenes de la NASA.
-2. Esquivar meteoritos
-3. Disparar a los meteoritos
-4. Habilidad especial disponible: Segun el tipo de spacecraft que construiste.
-5. El score va aumentando entre mas asteroides destruyas y mas distancia recorras para acumular puntos.
+Survive in space by moving fast and dodging asteroids!**
+1. TODO: Map background should be NASA real pictures taken from space.
+2. Dodge asteroids in order to keep alive!
+3. Shoot the asteroids to avoid colliding with them.
+4. TODO: Based on the propulsion system assigned, an special ability should be added to the spacecraft.
+5. The score will increase as you impact with satellites and tear down space rocks!

-### Ranking system (tentative)
+### Ranking system for players based on score (tentative)
 - Aerospace Artist - 500+ points
 - Aerospace Engineer - 300+ points
 - Aerospace Enthusiast - 100+ points